 I ran my GP 3000 with the Coiltek 12"x24" mono coil, giving me a double edge.
 Not only does the Minelab ignore and see through the various hot rocks, the big coil covers more ground and gets better depth on large nuggets than smaller coils.
 The GP 3000 is not an inexpensive machine, but I paid for it several times over last week.
 It will be getting a lot more use at Moore Creek in the future.

 As you can see from photos below the nuggets are very coarse and many contain lots of quartz.
 Quite a few are sections of quartz vein shot through the centers with cores of nearly solid gold.
 The largest nugget, the white piece in the upper right hand corner, pretty much looks like a quartz rock seen from either side.
 But seen on edge it has a 1/2" thick layer of gold running through it.
 I'll be doing specific gravity tests on many of these nuggets to find out the gold to quartz ratios and will report them here later.
-The total weight of that particular piece is 3.5 ounce.
+The total weight of that particular piece is 3.47 Troy ounces.

 My favorite nugget is probably the 3.15 ounce piece pictured below.
 It has darker quartz that runs from deep reddish brown to almost black.
 Between the color and the pitting it looks a lot like a gold meteorite.
 It's thicker and rounder than the other gold and appears to come from a different source.
 The 3.5 ounce specimen above is more typical of Moore Creek - a thick layer of gold with a skin of white quartz on two sides.
 These are chunks of extremely rich gold veins that have broken out of the source nearby and are now scattered down the creek.

 3.15 ounce gold specimen found at Moore Creek with GP 3000